 With its app, Myriad Sensors also aims to stimulate an exchange between students, scientists and hobby researchers and to develop a global map of air pollution, measured and stored by a network of local miniature sensors.

 However, scientific curiosity has a price here, and a big one, although considering the device's range of different uses, it might seem justified.
-Early supporters can get their hands on one device for about 170 euro.
+The current price is just under 300 USD.

 This is a translation by Ana Galan of the original article which first appeared on RESET's German-language site.